minorua/Qgis2threejs/source/2.9/Exporter.rst

 Window
 ------

-Qgis2threejs exporter window has `Layers` panel and `Animation` panel on the left side, and preview on the right side.
+Qgis2threejs exporter window has `Layers` panel and `Animation` panel on the left side, and a preview on the right side when preview is available.
+Each panel can be moved to another position in the window or closed.

 .. image:: ./images/exporter1.png

-In this plugin, the word "export settings" means all configuration settings for a 3D scene and its viewer application, which consist of settings for scene, camera, every layer to export, animation, widgets on web page and so on.
+In this plugin, the word "export settings" means all configuration settings for a 3D scene and its viewer application.
+These include settings for the scene, camera, layers to be exported, animation, widgets on the web page, and more.
-You can configure them via `Scene <#scene>`__ menu, `Layers` panel, `Animation` panel, `View` menu and `Export to Web` dialog.
+You can configure these settings via the `Scene <#scene>`__ menu, the `Layers` panel, the `Animation` panel, the `View` menu and the `Export to Web` dialog.

+The `Layers` panel displays single-band raster and vector layers loaded in QGIS, as well as point cloud layers (partially supported) and flat planes.
-In the `Layers` panel, each layer item has a checkbox on its left.
-Check the checkbox to add the layer to current scene.
+Unlike the QGIS layer tree, layers are organized into groups based on their type.
+Each layer item has a checkbox on its left.
-To open layer properties dialog and configure properties for the layer, double-click on the layer item or click on `Properties...` from context menu (right click menu).
+Click the checkbox to add the layer to the current scene.
+To open the layer properties dialog and configure the layer properties, double-click the layer item or click `Properties...` from the context menu (right-click menu).

-Export settings are automatically saved to a ``.qto3settings`` file alongside the current QGIS project file if you are working with a QGIS project file.
-When you open the exporter later, the export settings of the project will be restored.
+Export settings are automatically saved to a ``.qto3settings`` file alongside the current QGIS project file when you are working with a QGIS project.
+When the exporter is opened later, the project's export settings are automatically restored.

+The preview is automatically updated whenever export settings are changed.
-If you don't want to use preview, uncheck `Preview` checkbox in the lower right corner of the window.
+You can disable the preview by unchecking the `Preview` checkbox in the lower-right corner of the window.
-You might want to uncheck it to avoid waiting for updating 3D objects in the scene for each export settings update.

 Menu